 6.3.2.
 Verification procedure

-In order to verify the SOCRSOCE /SOCEmonitors, the values for range and usable battery energy shall be measured at the time of the verification and the related values from the monitors shall be collected before the verification test procedure.
+In order to verify the SOCE/SOCR monitors, the values for range and usable battery energy shall be measured at the time of the verification and the related values from the monitors shall be collected before the verification test procedure.
 To support future improvement of the GTR, indicator values shall be collected again after the verification test procedure.
 Those indicators read after the verification test procedure shall not be considered in the Part A verification.

-The measured SOCR and measured SOCE values shall be determined by dividing the measured values for range and usable battery energy by the certified values for range and usable battery energy, respectively, expressed in per cent.
+The measured SOCE and measured SOCR values shall be determined by dividing the measured values for range and usable battery energy by the certified values for range and usable battery energy, respectively, and the results expressed in per cent.

 SOCEmeasured=UBEmeasured UBEcertified *100